matteoferla/MichelaNGLo-app/README.md

 ### Image

-The most commonly used protein viewing software is PyMol.
-Most researchers render a view and label/draw upon it in Paint/Powerpoint/Photoshop.
+Whereas, the most commonly used protein viewing software is PyMol, most researchers render a view and label/draw upon it in Paint/Powerpoint/Photoshop.

 Consequently, the code allows users to generate code than when a given static image is clicked it results in a NGL viewer div.
 Example: [demo](http://www.matteoferla.com/LZTR1.html).